markcoatsworth/readthedocs/docs/users-manual/submitting-a-job.rst

 correctly.

 There are two common errors made with the substitution macro.
-The first is the use of a non-existent MachineAdAttribute.
-If the specified MachineAdAttribute does not exist in the machine’s ClassAd, then HTCondor will place the job in the held state until the problem is resolved.
+The first is the use of a non-existent ``MachineAdAttribute``.
+If the specified ``MachineAdAttribute`` does not exist in the machine’s ClassAd, then HTCondor will place the job in the held state until the problem is resolved.